react-native-async-storage/async-storage/docs/advanced/IncreaseDbSize.md

-# Increase AsyncStorage Database Size on Android
+# Increase Async Storage size

 Current Async Storage's size is set to 6MB.
 Going over this limit causes `database or disk is full` error.